 These improvements are part of AT's commitment to reducing the number of deaths and serious injuries on our roads by 60% over the next 10 years.

-Feedback is open until 30 April 2019.
+Feedback closed 30 April 2019.

 We will analyse all of the feedback and use it to help refine the proposal.
 Your local insights will help us make an informed decision to make your streets safer for everyone.

 We will prepare a report on the feedback received and any changes made to the proposal, which will be published online.
 If you provided your contact details when giving us feedback, we will notify you when the report is available.